gcristian/minka/README.md

 OK you're doing an ad-hoc distributed processing solution, lot of complexity will keep arising from the first innocent initiative to solve the problem.
 And the What if’s could get funnier:

  - WIF you need to keep only data distributed not processes ?
- - WIF your processing stages are implemented on different platforms or languages ?
+ - WIF your processing stages are implemented on different platforims or languages ?
  - WIF you need to scale that with some guarantees of availability and failure tolerance ?
  - WIF you need complete flexibility in your application cluster ?